learnbyexample/cli-computing/cli_computing.md

 ### Removing duplicates

 `awk '!a[$0]++'` is one of the most famous `awk` one-liners.
-It eliminates line based duplicates while retaining input order.
+It eliminates line based duplicates while retaining the input order.
 The following example shows this feature in action along with an illustration of how the logic works.

 ```bash
 $ cat purchases.txt